grscheller/neovim-notes/NeovimSpecificFeatures.md

-# Vim Specific Features
+# Neovim Specific Features

-Vim commands and features not in your grandfather's vi.
+Neovim/Vim commands and features not in your grandfather's vi.

 ## Jump Lists